Summer is just around the corner, and that means that things are just starting to pick up in the Windy City.

 The Chicago Cubs are already one of the most storied franchises in Major League Baseball (MLB), and coming fresh off a 2016 World Series victory a ticket at Wrigley Field is a hot commodity these days.
 Situated in Wrigleyville, Wrigley Field is the second-oldest baseball stadium in the major leagues and a must-see stop on any trip to Chicago.
 After the game, the streets of Wrigleyville are packed with fans enjoying a walk down the street or stopping in at one of the many bars in the area.
 If Chicago’s Northside isn’t your thing, head on down to the Southside and take in a White Sox game as U.S. Cellular Field.
 Situated just south of The Loop and Chinatown, be sure to grab a hot dog while you’re there – just make sure you don’t ask for any ketchup.

 Chicago is known across the world as a major foodie destination – which makes eating throughout the city a delight for all visitors.
 It may be a highly contested topic in the world of Italian food, but a Chicago-style deep dish pizza still remains a must-try.
 For the authentic taste, check out Lou Malnati’s Pizzeria on North Avondale Avenue in the Irving Park area.
 While you’re in Irving Park indulge in another Chicago classic – the Italian beef sandwich.
 Roma’s Italian Beef Sausage on North Cicero Avenue is an area staple.

 No matter where your interest lie, Chicago has something for everyone.
-Make sure axe throwing at the Backyard Axe Throwing League (BATL Chicago) is on your list this summer, and enjoy everything Chicago has to offer!
+Make sure axe throwing at the BATL Axe Throwing (BATL Chicago) is on your list this summer, and enjoy everything Chicago has to offer!